Happy End (band): Career

-For their third album, also titled Happy End (this time written in the Latin alphabet), they signed with King Records and recorded in 1972 in Los Angeles with Van Dyke Parks producing.
-Although Hosono later described the work with Parks as "productive," the album sessions were tenuous, and the members of Happy End were disenchanted with their vision of America they had anticipated.
-A language barrier along with opposition between the Los Angeles studio personnel and Happy End was also apparent, which further frustrated the group.
-These feelings were conveyed in the closing track "Sayonara America, Sayonara Nippon", which received some contributions from Parks and Little Feat guitarist Lowell George.
+Suzuki later recalled that, immediately following the recording of Kazemachi Roman, it felt as if the band was heading towards its conclusion.
+By 1972, Hosono found it difficult to sing while playing bass during live performances and switched to guitar and piano, with Yoshiyuki Noji of Blues Creation supporting Happy End on bass.
+In July, they completed the Last Happy End Tour (ラスト・はっぴいえんどツアー).
+However, they received offers to record in America, which they had always dreamed of visiting, and so recorded another album.
+For their third and final album, also titled Happy End (this time written in the Latin alphabet), they signed with King Records and recorded in late 1972 in Los Angeles, with Van Dyke Parks participating in the production of the closing track.
+Although Hosono later described working with Parks as "productive", the album sessions were fraught with tension, and the members of Happy End became disenchanted with the idealized vision of America they had anticipated.
+Cultural and language barriers between the group and the Los Angeles studio personnel also created frustration during recording.
+These feelings were conveyed in "Sayonara America, Sayonara Nippon", which featured contributions from Parks and Little Feat guitarist Lowell George.
 As Matsumoto explained: "We had already given up on Japan, and with [that song], we were saying bye-bye to America too—we weren't going to belong to any place."
-While the band officially disbanded on December 31, 1972, the album was released in February 1973.
-They had their last concert on September 21, 1973, titled City -Last Time Around, with a live album of the show released as Live Happy End the following year.
-In 2023, Matsumoto said he did not really know why Happy End broke up.
-Although he had a theory, he said he could not disclose it, and Suzuki suggested it might be better to leave it a mystery.
+The band officially ceased activities on December 31, 1972, and the album was released in February 1973.

+On September 21, 1973, a concert titled City - Last Time Around was held at Bunkyō Kōkaidō.
+The event was planned to showcase acts related to Happy End, such as Coconut Bank (which was produced by Ohtaki), Moonriders (which was produced by Matsumoto) and Caramel Mama (which included Hosono and Suzuki), before the four former bandmates decided to perform together.
+Happy End's set, which included Keiichi on keyboards, was released as the live album Live Happy End the following year.
+Matsumoto later said that, while he was not the one who broke the band up, he did want free from the constraints of the four members' conflicting values and did not want to play drums with any bassist other than Hosono.
+In 2023, Matsumoto said he did not really know why Happy End broke up; although he had a theory, he stated he could not disclose it, and Suzuki suggested it might be better to leave it a mystery.